polarbeargo/CarND-TrafficSign-classifier/writeup_template.md

 * Dropouts was used to prevent overfitting in Deep Neural Networks
 * Evaluated model by using the validation set.
 Model predictions and validation classes were compared to get the accuracy of the model on the validation set.
 Validation set accuracy and training set accuracy are printed at each epoch.

-###Test a Model on New Images
+### Test a Model on New Images ###

-####1.
-Choose five German traffic signs found on the web and provide them in the report.
+1. Choose five German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.

 Here are five German traffic signs that I found on the web: